Efraín Juárez: Real Zaragoza (loan)

 On 26 July 2011, after weeks of speculation, Juárez was loaned out to La Liga side Real Zaragoza, where he was reunited with former Mexico national team coach Javier Aguirre.
 He made his debut for Zaragoza in a 6–0 loss against Real Madrid.
 He then scored his first goal for the club in a 4–3 defeat to Real Betis.

 América

 On 5 June 2012 it was announced that Juárez had transferred to Club América in Mexico for an undisclosed fee, after failing to cement his place in the starting line-up for Celtic, and after his disappointing stint for Real Zaragoza.
 He made his first appearance for América on 27 June in a 0–2 preseason loss against Jaguares.
 He made his league debut on 21 July in a 0–0 draw against Monterrey.
-On 22 August 2012, Juárez suffered a terrible arm injury during a cup game against Correcaminos in the 39th minute which he had to miss a few months.
+On 22 August 2012, Juárez suffered a dislocation of his elbow during a Copa MX game against Correcaminos in the 39th minute.
+The club announced he would miss three weeks and would another three weeks of recovery.

+Monterrey

+Juárez signed with CF Monterrey on June 5, 2013.
+On March 5, 2016, Juárez would score the winning goal against their fiercest rivals, Tigres in a 1-0 win.
+He would play a crucial role in the Copa MX in 2017 as Monterrey would win the competition against Pachuca on December 21, 2017, days after the team lost the league final against their fiercest rivals, Tigres.
+This would be his longest tenure at any club in his career staying for 4 years and also being one of his most consistent.
+Juárez would leave Monterrey at the end of the year.